The Age Discrimination in Employment Act of 1967

 Contact an Employment Law Attorney

-The Phillips Dayes Law Firm PC team of dedicated Phoenix attorneys are committed to protecting the rights of Arizona workers.
+The Phillips Law Group team of dedicated Phoenix attorneys are committed to protecting the rights of Arizona workers.
 We are ready to help you fight for your claim against an employer who discriminated against you because of your age.